junaid-ublox/code-fellow/content/pillar/web/home-page.md

           image: /img/exposure.png
       - title: BUILD TEAMS THAT YOU NEED
-        content: It doesn’t really matter if your development type is open or fixed term, our dedicated developers will upgrade your software cases.
+        content: It doesn’t really matter if your development type is open or fixed term, our dedicated team will upgrade you.
         photo:
           image: /img/build.png
       - title: RESOURCES WITH PROFOUND EXPERTISE
         content: We offers you a vast pool of extremely skilled and dedicated developers to choose from.
-They have profound expertise in technologies.
+They are experts.
         photo:
           image: /img/skills.png
     content: At code-fellow we pride ourselves on providing the best **[business